All Episodes

 So this was a common understanding that this was the money system in this continent.

-And so they they got their beads and their shells in Europe and they brought them over to trade.
+And so they got their beads and their shells in Europe and they brought them over to trade.

 Now their shells were rejected because they weren't wampum.

-It was kind of like trying to pass counterfeit, but their beads were accepted and they got the whole island of Manhattan for them or someplace, right?
+But their beads were accepted and they got the whole island of Manhattan for them or someplace, right?

-Uh so anyway, um now there's no reason to, as I was saying, there's no reason to be shocked about the uh COVID being used as a uh method of colonization that the ever since 1493 we know that they use this to clear out whole continents, and so we're there someone's attempting to do that to us, right?
+So anyway, so now there's no reason to, as I was saying, there's no reason to be shocked about the COVID being used as a method of colonization that ever since 1493, we know that they use this to clear out whole continents.

 Now they're attempting to colonize us.

-So you can you can watch for that.
+So you can watch for that.

-They think it took like maybe 40 or 50 years for the first wave of the disease to go through, and then uh the second wave also, but then the third wave, they think it took out that last population very much more rapidly.
+They think it took like maybe 40 or 50 years for the first wave of the disease to go through and then the second wave also.

 And curiously, because there were fewer people there, the disease areas were concentrated.

-All right, I think that covered it all.
+I think that covered it all.

-We have uh disease just like they put disease here, and uh as I say, are we in this process of being colonized?
+And as I say, are we in this process of being colonized?

-And if I were space aliens, I would use you know the local populace to do all of my dirty work for me, and so that might make a lot of sense.
+And if I were space aliens, I would use, you know, the local populace to do all my dirty work for me.

-But in our future here, over this next couple of months, we're gonna see um a lot more stuff out of Canada, a lot more discussion of the uh evils of the royals,
+But in our future here, over the next couple of months, we're going to see a lot more stuff out of Canada, a lot more discussion of the evils of the royals, the evils of the colonization.

-the evils of the colonization, and we're gonna see a response against the current evils of the uh power structure bequeathed to the Canadians by the royals.
+And we're going to see a response against the current evils of the power structure bequeathed to the Canadians by the royals.

 Okay, so the Canadians have never decided that they wanted that power structure.